joergi/MagPiDownloader/linux_mac/README.md

 =======
 All the issues are downloadable for free on [https://www.raspberrypi.org/magpi/issues/](https://www.raspberrypi.org/magpi/issues/)
-You can also buy all the paper versions of this issues on [https://swag.raspberrypi.org/collections/magpi](http://swag.raspberrypi.org/collections/magpi)
+You can also buy all the paper versions of these issues on [https://swag.raspberrypi.org/collections/magpi](http://swag.raspberrypi.org/collections/magpi)

 ## You want to download it with Docker?
 [Go here for the Docker version](../)

-## You don't have a Linux or Mac OS?
+## You don't have a Linux or macOS?
 [Go here for the Windows version](../windows/)